DBKKH/Self-Introduction/SelfIntroduce.md

 ## 1.2 Why TX

 - I love to develop something.
- Especially, car and other Hardware developments.
+ Especially, car and other Robot developments.

 - I wanna get involved Robot Development.

+- So international

 - TX's Goal is only one in the world.